Amin-MAG/My-Notes/Python.md

 {'a': [100, 101, 102, 103, 104, 105, 106, 107, 108, 109], 'b': [200, 201, 202, 203, 204, 205, 206, 207, 208, 209], 'c': [300, 301, 302, 303, 304, 305, 306, 307, 308, 309], 'd': [400, 401, 402, 403, 404, 405, 406, 407, 408, 409]}
 ```

-To unzip a file in the python with the password
+To unzip a password-protected file in Python:

 ```python
 from zipfile import ZipFile